Untangling two systems of noncrossing curves

 Finally, the requirements on directly equivalent or mirror-equivalent drawings can easily be fulfilled by interchanging the role of top and bottom in the drawing of $G_1$ or left and right in the drawing of $G_2$.
 Theorem~\ref{t:spiked} is proved. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{t:bound_planar}.]
 Let a planar surface $\surf$ and the curves $\alpha_1,\ldots,\alpha_m$, $\beta_1,\ldots,\beta_n$ be given; we assume that $\surf$ is a subset of $S^2$.
-From this we construct a set $V$ of $O(m+n)$ vertices in $S^2$ and planar drawings $D_{G_1}$ and $D_{G_2}$ of two simple graphs $G_1=(V,E_1)$ and ${G_2}=(V,E_2)$ in $S^2$, as follows. \begin{enumerate} \item We put all endpoints of the $\alpha_i$ and of the $\beta_j$ into~$V$. \item We choose a new vertex in the interior of each $\alpha_i$ and each $\beta_j$, or two distinct vertices if $\alpha_i$ or $\beta_j$ is a loop with a single endpoint, or three vertices of $\alpha_i$ or $\beta_j$ is a closed curve, and we add all of these vertices to~$V$.
+Furthermore; by eventually applying some $\partial$-automorphism moving the curves $\beta_j$, we can assume that for every $i$ and $j$ the curves $\alpha_i$ and $\beta_j$ meet on the boundary in the endpoints or in the interior transversally and in a finite number of points.
+From this we construct a set $V$ of $O(m+n)$ vertices in $S^2$ and planar drawings $D_{G_1}$ and $D_{G_2}$ of two simple graphs $G_1=(V,E_1)$ and ${G_2}=(V,E_2)$ in $S^2$, as follows. \begin{enumerate} \item We put all endpoints of the $\alpha_i$ and of the $\beta_j$ into~$V$ (note that some of them can be shared). \item We choose a new vertex in the interior of each $\alpha_i$ and each $\beta_j$, or two distinct vertices if $\alpha_i$ or $\beta_j$ is a loop with a single endpoint, or three vertices if $\alpha_i$ or $\beta_j$ is a closed curve, and we add all of these vertices to~$V$.
 These new vertices are all distinct and do not lie on any curves other than where they were placed. \item If the boundary of a hole in $\surf$ already contains a vertex introduced so far, we add more vertices so that it contains at least $3$ vertices of~$V$.
 This finishes the construction of~$V$. \item To define the edge set $E_1=E(G_1)$ and the planar drawing $D_{G_1}$, we take the portions of the curves $\alpha_1,\ldots,\alpha_m$ between consecutive vertices of $V$ as edges of~$E_1$.
 Similarly, we make the arcs of the boundaries of the holes into edges in $E_1$; these will be called the \emph{hole edges}.